 - Can struggle to lock on the pin occasionally

-Gaialoop’s latest rangefinder offers a wide scope of essential features, such as a 700-yard range, exceptionally accurate slope readings, and a wide angle of view to help you understand the scope of the hole.
+Gaialoop’s rangefinder offers a wide scope of essential features, such as a 700-yard range, exceptionally accurate slope readings, and a wide angle of view to help you understand the scope of the hole.

 With 6x magnification and coated lenses, it also boasts one of the largest fields of view you’ll find in a low-cost rangefinder.